PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-this-is-the-web-platform.markdown

 |Progress & Meter|Partial|Yes|Yes|Yes|Yes|Yes|Partial
 |Flexible Box Layout Module|Yes|Yes|Yes|Yes|Yes|Partial|Partial

 But like I said. *44%*.
 It's a big head but not a feasible platform for the vast majority of companies.
-Excitedly, I produced the following breakdown of features that we should get Chrome and other vendors to fix feature support at a tactical level to make for a more consistent web and make developers lives easier.
-The problem is we are only fixing it for _44%_ of the web users.  *Documented below for consistency*
+I produced the following breakdown of features that we should get Chrome and other vendors to fix feature support at a tactical level to make for a more consistent web and make developers lives easier.
+The problem is we are only fixing it for _44%_ of the web's users.  *Documented below for consistency*

 |Feature|Android Browser 4.4|iOS Safari 7.0|Chrome for Android 32.0|IE Mobile 10.0|Opera Mobile 16.0|Firefox for Android 26.0|Blackberry Browser 10.0
 |-------|-------|-------|-------|-------|-------|-------|-------|